"What are all of these uppity, fancy-ass people talking about, though?"

 Titoism: A branch of Socialism associated with Josip Broz Tito, leader of Yugoslavia, a once "socialist state" independent of the Soviet Union.
 Characterized by policies and practices based on the principle that in each country, the means of attaining ultimate Communist goals must be dictated by the conditions of that particular country, rather than by a pattern set in another country.
 During Tito’s era, his ideas specifically meant that the Communist goal should be pursued independently of (and often in opposition to) what he referred to as the "Stalinist" and "imperialist" policies of the Soviet Union.

 Utopian Socialism: A collection of socialist ideas that predated Marx, namely those of Owen, Fourier, and Saint-Simon.
 They focus on the presentation of visions and outlines for imaginary or futuristic ideal societies, with positive ideals being the main reason for moving society in such a direction.
-Later Socialists such as Marx and Engels criticized Utopian Socialism as not being grounded in the material conditions of existing society, and for not identifying the wage-earning class capable of making the transition, and relying on wealthy utopian reformers acting within a capitalist framework.
+Later Socialists such as Marx and Engels criticized Utopian Socialism as not being grounded in the material conditions of existing society, not identifying the wage-earning class capable of making the transition, and relying on wealthy utopian reformers acting within a capitalist framework.